Rithvik-Upadhya/Research-Library/README.md

 Deployed on [Netlify](https://cfp-research-library.netlify.app/)

-Branch Info: Refactored to use Netlify Functions and MongoDB
+Branch Info: Refactored to use Netlify Serverless Functions and MongoDB